Preparing for the Festive Season as a Spoonie

 Pre Fibro I tended to leave making my immediate families cards (who I live with) until the week leading up to Christmas.
 These days I can’t take the risk that I will be relatively well, or have that unexpected flare-up and I create them in early December.

-Writing your Christmas Cards
+Writing your bought Christmas Cards

 For the majority of you who probably don’t make your own cards, I really suggest trying to have them all written by the end of November.
 If you are a last minute type person because you are not feeling the vibe in November, trust me, it is worth getting these sort of tasks (that are not based around perishable food) done as soon as possible.